nicolasromer/fitplan/README.md

 - The 'handstand' rule
 - The logger creating the output

-files:
-##test_runner.php
+files
+---
+test_runner.php:
-this is where we have the loggers and test running function.
+- this is where we have the loggers and test running function.
 Takes a function name and runs that function once for each entry in the {functionName}Data array, then compares the output to the expected data provided.

-##tests.php
+tests.php:
-The tests functions and test data. here's where we write new tests.
+- The tests functions and test data. here's where we write new tests.

 TODO:
-##Logger
+Logger (currently helpers.php):
-this is where the logging functions will go to transform the workout plan array to useful output.
+- this is where the logging functions will go to transform the workout plan array to useful output.

-##Planner
+Planner:
-Where the core logic resides for planning the workout.
+- Where the core logic resides for planning the workout.